kolayne/linux-cpu-scaling-helper/README.md

 # Linux CPU scaling helper

-This tool lets you switch performance preferences for a CPU on Linux with cpufreq driver (no need for `cpufreq-utils`).
+This tool lets you switch performance preferences on Linux for CPUs with cpufreq driver (no need for `cpufreq-utils`).
 Features:

 -  Get current modes for CPU cores